DenSit/multy/README.md

 # kivy application for training multiplication skills.
-# I did it for my son to learn easy, funny and to remember multiplication table
+# It done for children to learn easy, funny and to remember multiplication table